ydb5755/FreightOrders/README.md

 Freight cost

-Estimated pickup and delivery dates

 Notes / conditions

+Add file

 Submit Quote button

 Upon submission:

 Carrier’s quote is recorded in the system.

-Confirmation message shown to carrier.
+Confirmation message shown to carrier and redirected to bid summary page.